onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Excessive unproductive rent seeking
 Intolerance only to the intolerant no walls to keep people inside by force/coersion - apostasy is kosher - you can leave at any time!

+Syntropic law: some forgiveness is good if entities confess and reform and align themselves Syntropic laws are fundamental parameters to the system configuration - good heuristics

 in regards to the tension between intolerance and non-coerciveness
     "Do I contradict myself?
 Very well then I contradict myself, I am large, I contain multitudes."